Category Archives: Uncategorized

 Originally hailing from Persia where it has been used medicinally for thousands of years, growth of the pomegranate spread through the Middle East, Asia, the Mediteranean and today is now widely grown across the globe including here in Australia.

-It is very easy to understand the magic of the pomegranate given the glossy, glowing skin and the rich generous colour of the distinctive ruby red seeds when the fruit is broken open.
+It is very easy to understand the magic of the pomegranate given the glossy, glowing skin and the rich generous colour of the distinctive ruby red seeds when the fruit breaks open.

 Fruits and vegetables that are brightly coloured tend to be high in antioxidants.
 These help your body by clearing up excess oxidants, or free radicals, which if left to run wild in your body cause inflammation and lead to disease.
 The ORAC score of pomegranates highlights them as one of the ‘richest sources of free-radical scavenging antioxidants’.
 This makes them a powerful tool to prevent those diseases with a strong inflammatory basis like arthritis, heart disease and cancer.